tale-toul/ocp-aws/README.md

 A playbook is created to apply some prerequisites in the cluster host.
 The playbook is **prereqs-ocp.yml**.

-In the first play a single task is run against the bastion host, it serves to puposes:
+In the first play the tasks are run against the bastion host, it serves to puposes:

 * Make sure the bastion is accessed before any of the other hosts in the private networks

+* Apply changes specific to the bastion host:

   * Change the hostname to the one defined in the inventory file.

+  * Install some required packages like openshift-ansible.

 The sencond play contains several tasks: